The Black Manifesto is human. Black is a symbolic colour. The Black Manifesto has to have the symbolic value

 That imperfection is achieved by respecting the medium you are working with and knowing it.
 If it is painting, it must look like one - it must not look like a photograph.
 You should see exactly the brush strokes that built the image.
-If it is photography, it should reveal the subject's essence, the image must compliment the spiritual core of the subject.
-If it is film - it must be a trance - the viewer must feel completely drowned in the events.
-If it is sculpture - it is meant to be touched and loved while it is created.
-If it is music, it must be the most powerful form of meditation, as well as the most direct road towards one's spirit.
+If it is photography, it should reveal the subject's most pure aspect, even if it is not entirely realistic, the image must compliment the spiritual core of the subject.

-The masterpiece must teach its public new things.
+Whatever the art form, the image must teach its public new skills.
 It must change mentalities.
 It must start a revolution.
 It must make people realize what they're doing wrong.
 It must help people evolve.
 It must trigger a process of spiritual renaissance.
 It must be different and original.
-It must be useful to the world - it must be useful in order to transform the old world into a new, improved world..
+It must be useful to the world - it must be capable of transforming and improving it.

 I explore my mind with everything inside it, every quality and every flaw that I might have, and celebrate them.
 I have a well-defined identity.
 I have a style that defines not only my work, but my whole essence.